dickinson-comp314-sp2023/web/exams.md

 The final exam is cumulative, covering all topics in chapters 1-14 with approximately equal emphasis.
 The style and content of questions on chapters 1-14 will be similar to the two midterm exams.

 Chapters 15-17 will be examined too, but the style of questions will be less rigorous: you are expected to have read and understood this material, but detailed calculations and proofs based on chapters 15-17 are not required.
 The ungraded questions in Assignment J are typical examples of questions that could be asked about chapters 15-17.

+As with all Dickinson final exams, you have three hours to complete the exam.
+The final exam will have questions worth approximately 120 points, with the usual expectation that a well-prepared student would require about one minute per point.
+Therefore, the final exam should have somewhat less time pressure than the midterm exams.